ton-community/ton-docs/docs/develop/dapps/tutorials/simple-zk-on-ton.md

 }
 ```

-Now we can run the tests to deploy the contract.
-It should pass the deployment test(run this command in the root of `simple-zk` folder)
+Now we can run the required tests needed to deploy the contract.
+For this to be possible, the contract should be able to successfully pass the deployment test.
+Run this command in the root of `simple-zk` folder:
 ```bash
 npx blueprint test
 ```

 ## 🧑‍💻 Writing tests for the verifier

 Let's open the `ZkSimple.spec.ts` file in the `tests` folder and write a test for the `verify` function.
-The test will be like this:
+The test is conducted as follows:
 ```ts
 describe('ZkSimple', () => {
   let code: Cell;